chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-If everything goes according to plan, the follow should be printed to your terminal:
+If everything goes according to plan, the following should get printed to your terminal:

 {% highlight swift linenos %}